eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-this-post.md

 ##Blogging about ...?

-This was for me the most difficult question to answer, as i considered for long time that i had no interesting things to add or share ... you know what ?!
-I was wrong all the whole time, and what's obvious to me could be amazing for others  <iframe width="560" height="315" src="https://www.youtube.com/embed/xcmI5SSQLmE" frameborder="0" allowfullscreen></iframe>
+This was for me the most difficult question to answer, as i considered for long time that i had no interesting things to add or share ...

+Guess what !
+I was wrong all the time, and what's obvious to me could be amazing for others   <iframe width="560" height="315" src="https://www.youtube.com/embed/xcmI5SSQLmE" frameborder="0" allowfullscreen></iframe>

 So start blogging about ....